Categories: Updates

 To get the greatest results, keep the relative humidity in the print room between 40% and 60%.

 Installing humidifiers or dehumidifiers as needed may also help maintain correct humidity levels.
-A hygrometer is a useful tool for sensing humidity levels and making real-time adjustments to keep the atmosphere stable.

 Solutions for Minimizing Electrostatic Discharge